Planning & Development

 The Development Authority for the Municipality shall be the Municipal Planning Commission, except in such instances whereby a Designated Officer has been authorized to approve development applications.

 Meetings for this Commission are held in the Council Chambers in the Administration Building, located at A – 4900 50 St. Taber, AB.
-Meetings are held the 3rd Monday of each month.
+Meetings are held the 3rd Monday of each month at 1:30pm.

 Current Members of the Development Authority (Municipal Planning Commission):